Skip to main content

 Nuclear Medicine in Orthopaedics

-Comprehensive guide to nuclear medicine imaging in orthopaedics including bone scintigraphy, SPECT, PET-CT, and labelled white cell scans for infection, tumour, and metabolic bone disease.
+Comprehensive guide to nuclear medicine imaging in orthopaedics covering bone scintigraphy, three-phase bone scan, PET-CT, labelled white cell scans, and clinical applications for infection, tumour, and metabolic bone disease evaluation.

 High Yield